indigo-astronomy/indigo/indigo_docs/POLAR_ALIGNMENT.md

 ## Notes
 1. If the initial error is larger than 5 degrees the process will fail and ask for better initial polar alignment.
 2. If the initial error is more than 3 degrees it is recommended to repeat the alignment process for better accuracy.
 3. Do not touch the telescope tube during the process and be gentle with the corrections.
-Any small move in RA or Dec during the polar alignment process will lead to polar alignment inaccuracy.
+Any small moves in RA or Dec during the polar alignment process will lead to polar alignment inaccuracy.
+For the same reason Zenith is to be avoided because the telescope may change the balance point and move from one side of the Declination backlash on the other, effectively changing its Declination.
 4. It is recommended that the mount is above 35-40 degrees in altitude at its lowest during the polar alignment process.
 This will minimize the effect of Atmospheric Refraction.
 Alternatively you may want to turn on the atmospheric refraction compensation.
 5. Do not change **Compensate refraction** during the polar alignment process.
 If you do so, the alignment will not be accurate.
 In this case you should restart the polar alignment process.
 6. Polar alignment end position should not be close to 90 degrees (due East) and 270 degrees (due West) in azimuth.
 Close to these azimuths turning the altitude knob is translated to azimuth move of the telescope tube and there is no way to move it in altitude.
 This makes it impossible to correct the polar error while looking through the telescope.
 For similar reasons even the calculation of the polar error at these azimuths is not precise.